2004seraph/Projman/README.md

 A group project orchestrator and management system, developed for the University of Sheffield as part of Software Hut \[COM3420\].

-This project has had several bulk styling commits, to get valid `git blame` output, please refer to using the `.git-blame-ignore-revs` file in our project root.

 ## Usage

 This system requires: